JoAnne Gay Dishman School of Nursing

 gina.hale@lamar.edu

-Director of Graduate Nursing Studies
+Associate Director for Graduate Nursing Studies

-Ruthie Robinson, Ph.D., RN, CNS, FAEN, CEN, NEA-BC
+Ruthie Robinson, PhD, RN, CNS, FAEN, CEN, NEA-BC

 (409) 880-7720